vanityURLs/vanityURLs/README.md

 ## Contributions

 [Contributions](doc/CONTRIBUTING.md) are welcome!
-We recognize all [types](https://allcontributors.org/docs/en/emoji-key) based on the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-By participating in this project, you agree to abide by the [code of conduct](doc/CODE-OF-CONDUCT.md).
+We recognize [all types](https://allcontributors.org/docs/en/emoji-key) based on the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Please note that this project is released with a [Contributor Code of Conduct](doc/CODE-OF-CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->